DaBingKuaiStupidMa/C99_Rational_Number_Library_with_Repeating_Decimal/README.md

 ```
 In case of you don't know:

+(1) You could test your PC's performance by PutRepeat((rat){1,2147483647,1}); .

-(0) Sorry the code comments in the files are in Chinese, which describes what each function and design is made for.
+(2) Sorry the code comments in the files are in Chinese, which describes what each function and design is made for.

-(1) Use as you want as long as saving the code comment which shows the lib's author name at the beginning of .h.
+(3) Use as you want as long as saving the code comment which shows the lib's author name at the beginning of .h.

-(2) All IO functions are entirely customized to make it a more effective lib, only using fwrite(), fgetc(), and ungetc().

-(3) This library's actions are strictly designed to be mathematically correct, covering everything from zero‑denominator cases to value‑ or precision‑related overflow.